Black History Month activities to do with your children

 by Adejumoke Ilori |

-Published on
+Updated on

-This month honors the cultures and contributions of Black individuals.
-It provides a great opportunity to teach children about the history of the month and try out new activities to build appreciation and allyship for others.
+Black History Month honours the cultures and contributions of the black community throughout October.
+It provides an excellent opportunity to teach children of all backgrounds about the month's history and try new activities to build appreciation and allyship for others.
+So, if you’re looking for fun children’s activities for Black History Month, you’ve come to the right place.

-Dedicating the time each year to create Black History Month activities that focus on some of these contributions, is a great way to encourage those who want to learn more.
+Dedicating the time each year to create Black History Month activities that focus on some of these contributions is a great way to encourage those who want to learn more.
 There are also some great books that celebrate Black History Month, but you may prefer to do an activity with your child.

 Black History Month activities for toddlers